Ortus-Solutions/coding-standards/javascript.md

 var superPower = new SuperPower();
 ```

   - Use one `var` declaration for multiple variables and declare each variable on a newline.
-Try also to aling assignments for better readability.
+Try also to align assignments for better readability.

 ```javascript
 // bad